 She is now one of the biggest advocates of the app, regularly sends us feedback on how to improve the system and even teaches other staff how to use it.
 Amazing.
 The other members of staff look to her as a bellwether - this is a classic change management technique.
 If you can make your biggest sceptic an advocate of the system, the rest of your team will more easily follow suit.
 The key consideration is that there will be people opposed to the change, but they might just become your biggest advocates if you spend a little time helping them on their journey.

-4. Work out what value you want from going digital
+4. Work out what value you want from moving to a digital care plan

 Before you start your journey it's vital that you know what it is you want to achieve.
 It sounds obvious, but not knowing becomes the source of uncertainty as your journey progresses.
 So set out your goals early on.
 Don't worry it doesn't have to be complicated.
 What do you want going digital to accomplish?
 Why are you even doing it in the first place?